kuzzleio/kuzzle-core-plugin-boilerplate/README.md

   /**
    * Define what Kuzzle version this plugin is designed for.
    * Use semver notation to limit the range of supported Kuzzle versions.
-   * If not set, Kuzzle will complain and consider the plugin has been designed
+   * If not set, Kuzzle will complain and consider that the plugin has been
-   * for Kuzzle v1.
+   * designed for Kuzzle v1 only.
    */
   "kuzzleVersion": ">=1.1.0 <2.0.0"
 }